 The study went on to state it is now widely recognized that healthcare professionals are in particular need of evidence-based support initiatives to help mitigate the effects of the pandemic on their current and future wellbeing.
 I have the ideal solution for you because The ProMind Experience supports staff with 2 key features: a process and a mindset.
 Both are required to effect proper change, and without the process, staff will run around from workshop to workshop never making any changes.

 This community-based initiative was created by a coach-trained nurse and educator, for nurses and allied health professionals.
 While we know that healthcare professionals should be aware of early signs of distress and burnout, their ability to practice self-compassion and prioritize self-care might be diminished (See podcast episode on The Importance of Workplace Health)

-Finding joy in the simple things might not be easy to begin with, during a pandemic will require added support and a shift in mindset from the right partnering organization.
-To foster resilience and recovery, our health care practitioners should be offered more than the standard “in-services” that aid in individual coping strategies, but also be provided a “process”, backed by proper mindset, to enable them to learn such things as acceptance, mindfulness, and evidence-based meditation technique.
+Finding joy in the simple things might not be easy to begin with.
+During a pandemic, staff need added support and a shift in mindset.
+To foster peak performance and recovery, our health care practitioners should be offered more than the standard “in-services” that aid in individual coping strategies.
+Instead, mindfulness and mindset training enable them to learn such things as acceptance, mindfulness.

 It should be noted that support among healthcare professionals is frequently stigmatized, or undervalued, which could be a barrier to seeking help.
 My own personal opinion is that the type of “support” offered in institutions tends to be outdated.
 Although it seems to come from a good place, the supporter might lack a powerful mindset and empowerment strategy that’s consistent with permanent change.